Skip to main content

 Policy evaluation

-Configured policies are evaluated — spending limits, whitelist/blacklist checks, approval requirements, and time windows.
-If a policy requires approval, the transaction moves to PENDING_APPROVAL.
+Configured policies are evaluated: spending limits, whitelist/blacklist checks, approval requirements, and time windows.
+If a policy requires approval, the transaction moves to PENDING_AUTHORIZATION.

 3